Review: The Legend Of Grimrock

 The first thing that hits you when you start the game is the option to pick your dungeon and difficulty.
 The only dungeon available currently is Grimrock but Almost Human says that we’ll see more dungeons from them as well as user created dungeons.
-Next you have the option for easy, normal, and hard difficulty which applies directly to the monsters you’ll meet in the dungeon.
-Each difficulty level increases the awareness, speed, and durability of each monster.
+Next you have the option for easy, normal and hard difficulty which applies directly to the monsters you’ll meet in the dungeon.
+Each difficulty level increases the awareness, speed and durability of each monster.
 A slow moving monster with little power on easy becomes a speedy powerhouse on hard.
 The notable thing about the difficulty level is that it cannot be changed once you start the game so if you bite off more then you can chew expect to start the game over if it becomes too much.

 After that you have choices to assemble your own squad of four or go with the default set they give you.
-On easy this default setup will work but if you plan on tackling harder difficulties it’s best to make you own team based on your play style.
+On easy this default setup will work but if you plan on tackling harder difficulties it’s best to make your own team based on your play style.

 When selecting a squad you have four choices for race.
-Each race starts out with four main components, strength, dexterity, vitality, and willpower with 40 points spread across them depending on what race you pick and then ten extra points to help you tweak each character to your liking.
+Each race starts out with four main components, strength, dexterity, vitality and willpower with 40 points spread across them depending on what race you pick and then ten extra points to help you tweak each character to your liking.
 Each race has pluses and minuses.

 - Humans (all around): 4 starting skill points

 - Minotaur (tank): Strength +5, dexterity -4, vitality +4, willpower -3, food consumption +20, along with 1 starting skill point.

 - Lizardman (rouge): Dexterity +2, willpower -1, along with 3 starting skill points.